MikaLorielle/HDR/README.md

 ## Universal Requirement for Evidence Transparency in Lawmaking and Enforcement

-- The principles of evidence transparency and accountability must apply equally to all laws, regulations, and enforcement actions—digital or physical.
+- The principles of evidence transparency and accountability must apply equally to all laws, regulations, and enforcement actions, digital or physical.
 - Laws such as KOSA, the Online Safety Act, and others with real-world enforcement consequences must be based on clear, verifiable, and balanced evidence.
 - Without such standards, laws risk becoming instruments of unchecked power, violating citizens’ rights and undermining public trust.